PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 | M | White | No |
 | M | Black | Yes |

-but S, M and Black are still displayed.
+but the "S", "M", and "Black" attributes remain displayed.